Our products

 Identity Technical and proud Traditional and popular Mediterranean and versatile

-This table is a simplification, of course.
-There is not just one way to cook cod in any of the three cities.
+This table simplifies, of course.
+In none of the three cities is there only one way to cook cod.
 But the "accent" of each is recognizable.

 Twenty years ago, buying quality cod meant knowing your trusted fishmonger or going to a specific market.
 Today, specialized online stores allow access to the same quality from anywhere in Spain.